-The major in Literatures in English requires a minimum of at least 12 courses or 36 credits in courses offered by the Department of Literatures in English.
+The major in Literatures in English requires a minimum of at least 12 courses or 36 credits in LITS-CODED COURSES.

-All students who wish to read Level II or Level III courses in English, must have passed the Level I course in the particular genre.
+Students who wish to read Level II or Level III courses in Literature, should have passed the Level I course in the particular genre.
 For example, LITS1001 is required for all Level II and III courses in Poetry, LITS1002 is required for all Level II and III courses in Prose Fiction, and LITS1003 is required for all Level II and III courses in Drama.
 Note that some courses may have more than one Level I course as pre-requisites.